 Author(s): Ashi Tyagi, Rahul Veer Singh, Srishti Sharma

-Summary: The review paper addresses each aspect in order to promote awareness.
-The main goal of this review paper is to gain a comprehensive understanding of current steganography styles and compare them to old cryptography styles, as well as to speculate on an approach that could learn from cryptography's mistakes and work on current styles in such a way that the field would grow.
+Summary: The given review paper touches on each point primarily to create mindfulness.
+The main idea of this review paper is to compactly understand the present styles used in steganography and compare them with the old cryptography styles and also to wonder for an approach that could learn from the miscalculations of cryptography and work on the present styles in such a manner that would lead towards the growth of the field.

 Publication year: 2020